INTRODUCTION

 Holding Out for a rare treat

 Some investors, praying for a reversal for their stocks, hold onto them; others, settling for limited profit, sell the stock with great long-term potential.
 One of the big ironies of the investing world is that most investors are risk-averse when chasing gains but become risk lovers when trying to avoid a loss.
-If we are shifting our non-risk capital into high-risk investments, we contradict every rule of prudence to which the stock market ascribes and asks for further problems.
+If we shift our non-risk capital into high-risk investments, we contradict every rule of prudence to which the stock market ascribes and asks for further problems.

 READ MORE :